 “It’s a good news/bad news [situation], but I do worry that we might lose some of the sense of what a dreadful disease this still is,” Sherer said.

-The disease still remains prevalent among marginalized sections of the population, including African-Americans, men who have sex with me, those who use injectable drugs, and young people.
+The disease still remains prevalent among marginalized sections of the population, including African-Americans, men who have sex with men, those who use

 “They are all increasingly vulnerable populations where it’s much harder to access healthcare, not to mention housing, good nutrition, and regular primary care for all kinds of medical problems,” said Sherer.